Effective Date: August 03, 2021

 1.1.1 Key policy changes in NPR 7120.5F, NASA Space Flight Program and Project Management Requirements, include updating the requirements for establishing Agency Baseline Commitments (ABC) and for performing Joint Cost and Schedule Confidence Level (JCL) analyses for tightly coupled programs, adding additional requirements for doing a JCL analysis for single-project programs and projects over $1B life-cycle cost (LCC), and using initial capability cost estimates instead of LCC estimates in specific, identified instances for single-project programs and projects that plan continuing operations and production, including integration of capability upgrades, with an unspecified Phase E end point.

 1.1.2 Per NPD 1000.0, NASA Governance and Strategic Management Handbook, tailoring is both accepted and expected.
 Tailoring guidance has been added to Appendix C along with a reference to a tailoring Web site that includes resources to facilitate tailoring the requirements in this NPR.
-Changes to tailoring guidance include clarifying the process for assigning "non-applicable" to requirements and modifying stand-alone requirements for program and project control plans; flexibility for programs using innovative acquisition approaches; clarification of delegation of tailoring authority; and pre-customization of the NPR 7120.5 Compliance Matrix.
+Changes to tailoring guidance include clarifying the process for assigning "non-applicable" to requirements and modifying stand-alone requirements for program and project control plans; examples of tailoring approaches used by programs to accommodate their acquisition strategies; clarification of delegation of tailoring authority; and pre-customization of the NPR 7120.5 Compliance Matrix.
 Requirements for tailoring are in Section 3.5.

 1.1.3 With the release of the NASA-STD-1006, Space System Protection Standard and NPR 1058.1, NASA Enterprise Protection Program, Space Asset Protection is now the Mission Resiliency and Protection Program.
 Programs are no longer required to do a Threat Summary, and Project Protection Plans need to address the new standard and NPR.